Anjana-Sanjeev/belly-button-challenge/README.md

 * The "static/js" folder contains javascript file used for creating the dashboard.
 * The "index.html" file contains the html script.
 * The "samples.json" contains the json data used for the dashboard.
+* The link to app deployed to GitHub Pages: https://anjana-sanjeev.github.io/belly-button-challenge/

 # Summary